getify/foi-lang/formalization-work/Foi-Specification.md

 The name `birthday`, created by `defn`, is enforced-constant, meaning re-assignment is disallowed at compile time.

 `deft` type definitions (§9) are structurally constant; they cannot be reassigned via another `deft` (of the same name) or `:=` at all.

+Structural constancy is the complement of assignability: a structurally constant name is not a valid `:=` target, so §2.3's constancy question does not arise for it.

 ### §2.4 Reassignment With `:=`